-The most common workplace eye injuries occur in high-risk environments where workers are exposed to flying particles such as dust, debris or small pieces of metal or glass.
+The most common workplace eye injuries occur in high-risk environments.
+In these spaces, workers are exposed to flying particles such as dust, debris or small pieces of metal or glass.
 If workers fail to wear appropriate eye protection, these small particles can strike or scrape the ocular surface.
 Even larger objects like tools can cause blunt-force trauma to the eyeball.
 Ouch!

 Chemical splashes from cleaning products or industrial chemicals used in manufacturing can cause burns to the eyes.
-Building materials like wood, staples and nails can actually puncture the eye and lead to permanent vision loss, something no employee or employer wants to experience.
+Building materials like wood, staples and nails can puncture the eye and lead to permanent vision loss.

 If your worksite poses a risk to your eyes, the steps below may help prevent work-related eye injuries: